 In Old French, iaspis became jaspre, and that gives us our word.
 The gemstone comes in many colors, though we tend to think of it as green.
 It’s been used since many centuries BC, throughout the ancient world.

-Famous bearers of the name abound.
+Famous Jaspers abound.
 King Henry VII had a Tudor uncle by the name, the Duke of Bedford.
 In the twentieth century, there’s author Fforde, as well as artist Johns.

 British designer Terrence Conran has a son by the name; Jasper Conran designed clothing for Princess Diana and won awards for his costume and set designs.

 The name’s popularity reaches beyond the English-speaking world.
 It’s big in Belgium, while Jesper and Caspar make the Top 100 in several Scandinavian countries.
 Though in many places, it seems to be fading – just as Americans discover it anew.

 Around the turn of the twentieth century, the name fell out of favor.
 It occupied the same space as Jethro or Earl today.
 It remained a recognizable name, but not one parents were excited to choose, at least not in big numbers.